ivfreire/ivfreire/README.md

 <img src="images/atom.png" width="150px" align="right" title="Atom"/>

 Hey there, dear human!
 I am Ícaro, from Brazil.
-Presently, I am a Physics undergrad student at the [University of São Paulo](https://www5.usp.br/) and an intern at the Centre for Computing at IF-USP.
+Presently I am a Physics undergrad student at the [University of São Paulo](https://www5.usp.br/) and an intern at the Centre for Computing at IF-USP.
 I am also volunteering at [Hackerspace IFUSP](https://www2.if.usp.br/~hackersp), an open-source lab at the Institute of Physics.

 My favourite leisure activities include watching cartoons and films, listening to music, reading and gaming.